pjkundert/kotlin-holo/README-DH.txt

   counterparties.
   • Public keys are well known, or
-  • Someone initiates the process by collecting all counterparties' private keys, and sends them to all everyone involved.
+  • Someone initiates the process by collecting all counterparties' private keys, and sends them to everyone involved.

   However, in this example we'll demonstrate each party creating private keys \( a, b, c \), and transmitting them to all counterparties.